seng438-winter-2022/seng438-a1-StayFrostea/seng438-assignment-1--report-template.md

 $20 more was being dispensed for withdrawals under $100), but these patterns did not exist in all variables (when $200 was requested, $20 was dispensed).
-This showed the importance of not making assumptions or generalizations when testing applications for which you cannot see the code.
+This showed the importance of not making assumptions or generalizations when testing applications for which you cannot see the code, and being thorough in testing many variables.
+A good lesson to learn was to press buttons which were not intended to be used, such as pressing buttons with no available option, or seeing the ATM log as a customer.
+It is important to ensure the system cannot be exploited when used improperly.

 # Comments/feedback on the lab and lab document itself